Reserve Planning for Homeowner Association Boards

-To effectively plan for the future of a community, a reserve study is necessary.
+Reserve studies are necessary for effective community management.
 A reserve study evaluates the association’s major components, their lifespans, and the costs of replacement and repair.
 The study also establishes a multi-year plan for funding which determines how much funding is needed and that each owner is paying a fair share.
 The study also establishes the timeline, specifications, and distribution of funds for capital improvements.
-Elite Management can help your association be prepared for the future, contact us today for more information.
+Elite Management Services can help your association be prepared for the future, contact us today for more information.

 Reserve Study Q&A: